Marlborough School (Los Angeles): History

 In 1916, Mrs. Caswell purchased land in the newly opened La Brea tract at a cost of $70,000.
 After 26 years in the West Adams district, the Marlborough School moved to Hancock Park and opened at its current site on the corner of Third Street and Rossmore Avenue.

 Caswell led the school until 1924, when Ada Blake (recruited from Louisville Collegiate School) assumed its leadership.
 Blake expanded the curriculum substantially and the School gained a reputation for providing young women with an uncommonly rigorous education.

-By the 1960s, the School was supported by a foundation and an active board of trustees, who hired William Pereira and Associates to design new buildings.
-The Los Angeles business community actively supported the school in the latter half of the 20th century, with local titans including Robert H. Ahmanson and Charlie Munger donating generously.
+By the 1960s, the School was supported by a foundation and a board of trustees, who hired William Pereira and Associates to design new buildings.
+Several people within the Los Angeles business community supported the school in the latter half of the 20th century, with local businessmen, including Robert H. Ahmanson and Charlie Munger donating.

 In 2014, a sexual misconduct investigation resulted in the imprisonment of a former teacher.

 In 2015, Dr. Priscilla Sands was named head of school.
 Sands came to Marlborough after a career at the Agnes Irwin School and the Springside Chestnut Hill Academy, both independent schools in the Philadelphia area.
 In 2022, Jennifer Ciccarelli became the head of school after serving in the same role at the Columbus School for Girls in Columbus, Ohio.